Search

 Hal Simmons

 Hal began turning in 1997.
 He has studied with Nick Cook, Willard Baxter, David Ellsworth, Johannes Rieber, Chris Scott, Soren Berger and Ray Key.
 He enjoys traditional spindle bowl and hollow form turning using both exotic and domestic woods.
-Hal is President of the Chattahoochee Woodturners and member of the Georgia Association of Woodturners.
+Hal is a member of the Georgia Association of Woodturners.